paulkarpenko/us-code-ui/uscode/title-38-veterans-benefits/chapter-023-burial-benefits.md

 #### Effective Date of 1973 Amendment
 Pub.
 L. 93–43, § 10(b), June 18, 1973, 87 Stat.
 88, provided that: “Clause (1) of section 5(a) [amending this section] shall take effect on the first day of the second calendar month following the date of enactment of this Act [June 18, 1973].”

+#### Burial Allowance for Certain Veterans Who Die at Home While in Receipt of Hospice Care Furnished by Department of Veterans Affairs
+Pub.
+L. 118–210, title III, § 301, Jan.
+2, 2025, 138 Stat.
+2788, provided that: “(a) In General.—The Secretary of Veterans Affairs shall treat a veteran described in subsection (b) as a veteran described in subparagraph (A) of [section 2303(a)(2) of title 38](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title38-section2303/a/2&num=0&edition=prelim), United States Code. “(b) Veteran Described.—A veteran described in this subsection is a veteran who dies in a home or other setting at which the deceased veteran was, at the time of death, receiving hospice care pursuant to section 1717(a) of such title if such care was directly preceded by the Secretary furnishing to the veteran hospital care or nursing home care described in clause (ii) of such subparagraph [probably means subpar.
+(A) of [section 2303(a)(2) of title 38](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title38-section2303/a/2&num=0&edition=prelim), United States Code]. “(c) Effective Date; Applicability.—This section shall apply with respect to deaths that occur—“(1) on or after the date that is 180 days after the date of the enactment of this Act [Jan.
+2, 2025]; and “(2) before October 1, 2026.”

 #### Plot and Interment Allowances for Veterans Buried Before March 15, 2022, in Cemeteries on Trust Land Owned by, or Held in Trust for, Tribal Organizations
 Pub.
 L. 117–355, § 2, Jan.
 5, 2023, 136 Stat.
 6278, provided that: “The Secretary of Veterans Affairs shall pay a plot or interment allowance under paragraph (1) of [section 2303(b) of title 38](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title38-section2303/b&num=0&edition=prelim), United States Code, for a veteran if— “(1) the veteran was buried, before March 15, 2022, in a cemetery, or in a section of a cemetery, that is on trust land owned by, or held in trust for, a tribal organization; “(2) the tribal organization that is responsible for operating and maintaining the cemetery, or the section of cemetery, applies for such allowance; “(3) a plot or interment allowance was not already paid for the burial of such veteran under paragraph (2) of such section; and “(4) the burial of the veteran otherwise meets the requirements under paragraph (1) of such section.”